jtomori/batch_textures_convert/README.md

 * This tool relies on external executables to perform conversion (e.g. *iconvert* for *RAT*, *maketx* for *TX*...).
 Make sure that you have them available in your system's **PATH** variable.
 If an executable is not found, then it will print a warning and will hide it from the output formats list in gui.

 * `batch_convert.runGui()` takes one optional argument: `path`, use it setting default folder path

+* if there are multiple textures with the same name, but different extensions, the tool will pick the one with the highest priority, as specified in `ext_priority` list in `__init__.py`

 <br>